Australian light destroyer project: Cancellation

 Minister for Defence Lance Barnard in 1973.
 Barnard criticised the DDL project when he was the Shadow Minister for Defence, and cancelled it on the advice of the navy after the Australian Labor Party came to power.

 Despite the changes to the design and its growing costs, construction of three DDLs was approved by the Liberal Party McMahon government in August 1972.
 At this time, the total project cost was estimated at A$355 million; this figure included all costs associated with building three ships and operating them for ten years.
 The ships themselves were expected to cost approximately $210 million.
-All three ships were to be built at Williamstown Dockyard, with construction of the first ship beginning in 1975, followed by the other ships at two-yearly intervals.
+All three were to be built at Williamstown Dockyard, with construction of the first beginning in 1975, followed by the others at two-yearly intervals.
 The initial DDL was to be commissioned in 1980, and the third in 1984.
-Further DDLs may also have been ordered over time to replace the Navy's destroyers as they reached the end of their service lives.
+Further DDLs may also have been ordered to replace the Navy's destroyers as they reached the end of their service lives.

 The DDL design was not supported by the Australian Labor Party (ALP) opposition, which believed that the ships would be too large and expensive for escort, patrol and surveillance duties.
-In June 1972 The Australian Quarterly published an article by the shadow minister for Defence, Lance Barnard, in which he argued that "the DDL concept goes completely against trends in the development of vessels for maritime warfare", and that the high cost of the warships would mean that not enough would be purchased to meet the RAN's requirements.
-Barnard suggested that if the DDL project was cancelled the RAN's needs could be met at a lower cost by selecting from one of several existing foreign designs for smaller, but just as well armed, destroyers and building these ships under licence in Australia.
-The Minister for the Navy, Malcolm Mackay, rejected Barnard's criticisms in August 1972 and stated that studies carried out by the Navy and Department of Defence had found that smaller and less heavily armed ships would not be able to fill the roles intended for the DDLs.
+In June 1972 The Australian Quarterly published an article by the shadow minister for Defence, Lance Barnard, in which he argued that "the DDL concept goes completely against trends in the development of vessels for maritime warfare".
+Barnard also stated that the high cost of the warships would mean that not enough would be purchased to meet the RAN's requirements.
+He suggested that if the DDL project was cancelled the RAN's needs could be met at a lower cost by selecting one of several existing foreign designs for smaller, but just as well armed, destroyers and building these ships under licence in Australia.
+The Minister for the Navy, Malcolm Mackay, rejected Barnard's criticisms in August 1972, stating that studies carried out by the Navy and Department of Defence had found that smaller and less heavily armed ships would not be able to fill the DDL's intended roles.